-- Public hearings are held before both the City PCZ, for its recommendation, then County PZC, for its recommendation or approval, and the BoCC, for a final decision.
+- 1. Public hearings are held before both the PZCJoint Planning and Zoning Commission, for its recommendation or approval, and the BoCC, for a final decision.
 The notice requirements here apply to all public hearings under this section. - 2.
-At least fifteen (15) calendar days prior to the PZC or BoCC public hearings on a request to amend the official zoning map, the Administrator will have notice published of the time and place and a summary of the proposed amendments in the official newspaper or paper of general circulation within Teton County. - 3.
-At least fifteen (15) calendar days prior to the PZC or BoCC public hearings, the Administrator will provide mailed notice to irrigation districts, groundwater districts, Cary act operation companies, nonprofit irrigation entities, lateral ditch associations and drainage districts that have requested in writing to receive notice, pursuant to Idaho Code section 67-6519.
+At least fifteen (15) calendar days prior to the PZCJoint Planning and Zoning Commission or BoCC public hearings on a request to amend the official zoning map, the Administrator will have notice published of the time and place and a summary of the proposed amendments in the official newspaper or paper of general circulation within Teton County. - 3.
+At least fifteen (15) calendar days prior to the PZCJoint Planning and Zoning Commission or BoCC public hearings, the Administrator will provide mailed notice to irrigation districts, groundwater districts, CaryCarey act operation companies, nonprofit irrigation entities, lateral ditch associations and drainage districts that have requested in writing to receive notice, pursuant to Idaho Code section 67-6519.
 Notice may be provided electronically by mutual agreement. - 4.
 The Administrator will make notice available to other papers, radio, and television stations serving the County for use as a public service announcement and will post notice at the courthouse, on the County's website, and, at least seven (7) calendar days prior to the public hearings, on the subject premises.
-Posting on the subject premises shall be per County issued, weather resistant sign.

-- 5. The Administrator also will provide mailed notice to property owners and purchasers of record within the premise being considered and those within three hundred (300) feet of the external boundaries of the lot or parcel, notwithstanding jurisdictional boundaries, and within an area being impacted by the proposed amendment, as determined by the PZC. - 6.
+Posting on the subject premises shall be per County issued, weather resistant sign. - 5.
+The Administrator also will provide mailed notice to property owners and purchasers of record within the premise being considered and those within three hundred (300) feet of the external boundaries of the lot or parcel, notwithstanding jurisdictional boundaries, and-within an area being impacted by the proposed amendment, as determined by the PZC. within an area being impacted by the proposed amendment, as determined by the JPZC, postmarked at least seven (7) calendar days prior to the public hearings. - 6.
 If notice would require mailings to two hundred (200) or more property owners or purchasers, the County may avail itself of alternative notice procedures provided by Idaho Code section 67-6511(b). - 7.
-The Administrator will provide a notice of intent to amend to agencies providing services within the County's jurisdiction, including school districts and the manager of the local airport, also at least fifteen (15) days prior to the PZC's public hearing.
+The Administrator will provide a notice of intent to amend to agencies providing services within the County's jurisdiction, including school districts and the manager of the local airport, also at least fifteen (15) days prior to the PZC'sJoint Planning and Zoning Commission's public hearing.